 Skip to Content

-14 Amazing Places to Visit in Northern England
+18 Places to Visit in Northern England

 I’m from this part of the world and I’m well placed to let you all the best cities in Northern England and some lesser-known places you can check out too.

-My hometown Chester is one of these places, while cities such as Manchester and Liverpool can’t be missed while you’re in Northern England.
-A trip to the Lake District is one of the best places to visit in the north of England and should be near the top of your list!
+A trip to the Lake District is one of the best places to visit in the north of England and should be near the top of your list, as should a visit to Yorkshire Dales National Park.

 Here are a few of them for you to mull over!